bento-platform/bento_demo_dataset/README.md

 ```
 pip install -r requirements.txt
 ```
-The `bcftools` executable must be in the PATH for generating the VCF files.
+The generation of VCF files is optional and conditional to having the `bcftools` executable in the PATH. **This does not work on Windows systems**.
-Please refer to the [Samtools web page](http://www.htslib.org/download/) for installation instruction.
+Please refer to the [Samtools web page](http://www.htslib.org/download/) for installation instructions.
+Note that on MacOS, bcftools can also be installed using the `brew` package manager.

 #### Usage: